SEO Progress Tracking: A Comprehensive Guide

 Search visibility is another important factor to consider when evaluating the competition for specific keywords.

-When a user types a query into a search engine, they see a list of different organic results, paid ads, and SERP features like featured snippets, image packs, and knowledge panels.
+When a user types a query into a search engine, they see a list of different search engine results, paid ads, and SERP features like featured snippets, image packs, and knowledge panels.
 Analyzing search visibility helps you understand how often your domain appears to potential users.

 Plus, this metric enables you to figure out who else is appearing to users in search results after they enter the search query you’re targeting.